shysolocup/pender/README.md

 # Promise Payloads
-JavaScript package for promises that stops pending data from getting called upon until it is awaited<br>
+JavaScript package for promises and async functions that stops pending data from getting called upon until it is awaited<br>
 Payloading reduces hang when getting large amounts of data

 - easy to use